Fiat Panda hatchback

 "The all-new Panda has grown in size but retains the proven formula of 'simple is best'."

-Not only is the Panda cheap to buy, it's also cheap to run, insure and service.
-The two TwinAir petrol engines both emit less than 100g/km of CO2, so are road tax exempt, while the 1.3-litre Multijet diesel engine offers the best fuel economy, returning up to 72.4mpg, but just edging past the magic 100 mark to emit 109g/km of CO2.
-All engines also come with stop-start fuel saving technology that cuts the engine when idling.
-All models come with a three-year/60,000-mile warranty.
-So, low maintenance costs and low insurance groups mean that the Panda is a very cost effective car.
+The Panda is cheap to buy in the first place but also inexpensive to run, insure and maintain.
+The two TwinAir petrol engines both emit less than 100g/km of CO2, so are free from annual road tax, while the 1.3-litre Multijet diesel engine is the most efficient, returning up to 72.4mpg in combined fuel economy but edging past the magic 100g/km mark, emitting 109g/km of CO2.
+All models are fitted with stop-start fuel saving technology that turns off the engine when at a standstill in traffic.
+You also get a three-year/60,000-mile warranty, which means low maintenance costs.
+Lastly, low insurance groups mean that the Panda is a very cost-effective car.

 Interior & comfort

 Front passengers are well accommodated